10 tips for designing the most beautiful logo

 Tip #9: Don't forget the black & white version

 When we found the logo we like, we want to put it everywhere, on glossy paper of the best quality, in museum quality printing...
 So that it graces the eyes of all those who have the chance to cross its path.
-In reality, it's a little different: color high-definition printing is not always within our reach.
-Take the examples of business letterheads or our shipping labels stuck on packages: this type of printing is done in black and white.
+In reality, it's a little different: color and high-definition printing is not always within our reach.
+Take the examples of business letterheads or our shipping labels that are placed on packages: this type of printing is done in black and white.
 It is therefore recommended that you ensure that the contrast and overall design of your design is suitable for black and white printing before approving it.

 Tip #10: Don't let yourself get (too) worked up